acossairt/fossil_groups/README.md

 ## How-to notebooks
 This repo includes two short "how-to" tutorials: `howto_create_random_sample.ipynb` (discussed above) and `howto_find_FG_candidates.ipynb`.
 The latter shows how to find FG candidates for any target index of halos.
-This is a routine used in several other notebooks, but is explained here more thoroughly.
+This is a routine used in several other notebooks, but is shown here alone for clarity.

 ## Other statistics in preparation
 The following notebooks (and some associated subdirectories) are for statistics which have not yet been finalized: